anaaldeguerfernandez/anaaldeguerfernandez.github.io/about.md

 <h2>Who am I</h2>

 <!-- Blockquote -->
-<blockquote>I love to help people and to help making the world better.
+<blockquote>I love to help people and make the world better.
 I believe in the potential of design to achieve those things.
 I believe in a design process focused on the user from beggining to end that makes people feel included and close to the constantly evolving society.</blockquote>

-My name is Ana, and I'm a graphic designer, UI/UX designer, and a front-end developer.
-I love creativity and art, and discover new forms to know the world and learn about its habitants.
-Some people describe me as a very peaceful person, other describe me as an earthquake, I guess both are right.
+My name is Ana, and I'm a graphic designer, UI/UX designer, and front-end developer.
+I love creativity and art, and discover new forms to know the world and learn about its inhabitants.
+Some people describe me as a very peaceful person, other people describe me as an earthquake, I guess both are right.

 In my free time, I love to be in connection with nature, deepen connections with people, make art, cook, observe the world and discover new hobbies.